m-s-abeer/vjudge-to-oj/README.md

 1. Run main.py
 2. Insert Vjudge handle and password
 3. Insert Judge(UVa) handle and password
-4. The program will automatically submit accepted solutions from vjudge one by one and store the accepted solutions to another folder when it get ac on judge as well
+4. The program will automatically submit accepted solutions from vjudge one by one and store the accepted solutions to another folder(modules>Submitted>) while testing if it's already accepted in UVa or not.
 5. Show you the status report.(Not completely done yet)

+* default parameters of submitAll() function is -> uvaUser.submitAll(submitSolvedOnes = False, limitSubmissionCount = 10).
+Change as you need.
 * No checker added for UVa login status.
 Make sure you're using correct username and password.